 Here's a nice little project to keep you busy this weekend!
 I don't know about the weather where you live, but I am looking out my window as I type and it is snowing, snowing and snowing some more.
-Lame.
+Ugh.

 What kid is not going to devour the goodness of this?